Skip to content

 3. You can refinance your mortgage and any home equity loans into a single repayment plan with a lower interest rate.

-4. You may be able to get rid of private mortgage insurance if you have 20% equity or more in the property (this is not always possible).
+4. You may be able to get rid of Private Mortgage Insurance (PMI) if you have 20% equity or more in the property.

-1. If you have loans with lower interest rates than what’s available today, it may not make sense to refinance into another loan with such high rates depending on your refinance breakeven.
+1. If you have loans with lower interest rates than what’s available today, it may not make sense to refinance into another loan with such high rates, depending on your refinance break-even point.

 2. You have to pay closing costs when you get approved for a new loan, which can add up quickly depending on a variety of factors, including if you purchased points to reduce your rate.